lmrodriguezr/nonpareil/docs/_build/html/_sources/redundancy.rst.txt

 Mandatory options
 -----------------
    -s <str>   Path to the (input) file containing the sequences.
-This is lowercase S.
-   -T <str>   nonpareil algorithm. can be 'kmer' or 'alignment'.
+              Gzipped files are supported with .gz extension -T <str>   nonpareil algorithm. can be 'kmer' or 'alignment'.
-   -f <str>   The format of the sequence.
-Can be 'fasta' or 'fastq'.
+   -f <str>   The format of the sequence: 'fasta' or 'fastq'

 Common options
 --------------